-It has been used in Chinese traditional medicine for over 2000 years and is also known as QingHao Su.
-Traditionally, this herb was prepared in boiling water and was used mainly to treat malaria and fevers, hemorrhoids and parasitic infections.
+It has been used in Chinese traditional medicine for over 2000 years.
+Traditionally, this herb was prepared in boiling water and was used mainly to treat malaria, fevers and parasitic infections.

 In modern medicine, Artemisinin is still used for these purposes and new discoveries suggest that it has other properties that may support the immune system, provide anti-aging effects and treat certain infections.

-In addition, it is currently being researched on it’s potential to fight cancer cells and Lyme’s disease.
+In addition, it is currently being researched on it’s potential effectiveness in fighting cancer cells and Lyme’s disease.

 Health Benefits of Artemisinin

 Artemisinin is a semi synthetic derivative of the Artemisia annua plant.
-It is known as an antibacterial, strengthening healthy cells and breaking down infections.
+It is known as an antibacterial, thought to strengthen healthy cells and break down infections.

 This supplement is used to treat infections caused by insect bites including African sleeping sickness (tsetse bites) and river blindness (black fly bites).
 Also, it is used for wounds and skin conditions, preventing infections and promoting healing.

-It is also thought to be an anti-inflammatory with a sedative effect that calms the nerves and muscles.
-This promotes the ability to fall asleep and also reduces pain in joints and pain associated with symptoms of IBS and PMS.
+It is also thought to be an anti-inflammatory, with a sedative effect, that calms the nerves and muscles.
+This promotes the ability to fall asleep, reduces pain in joints and is even associated with reducing pain in symptoms of IBS and PMS.

-Artemisinin supplements are believed to boost the immune system that has been damaged by febrile seizures.
-These are fever fits that cause high body temperature that are not associated with any serious health problems.
+Finally, Artemisinin supplements are believed to boost the immune system that has been damaged by febrile seizures.
+These are fever fits that cause high body temperatures but are not associated with any serious health problems.

 Artemisinin Use For Malaria